colin6756/gwas-gene-discovery/README.md

 #### 3.OPTIONAL: Setting up a virtual environment on Rothhpc4 HPC cluster or standard Linux Terminal

-###### Alternate Easybuild HPC clusters
+###### Virtual environment on Rothhpc4 with Easybuild
-A virtual environment is not a prerequisite for Rothhpc4 users as Requests is pre-installed in path.
+A virtual environment is not compulsory for Rothhpc4 users as Requests is pre-installed in Python path on compute nodes.
 However, for other machines with EasyBuild frameworks outside of Rothamsted Research, the user should set up a virtual environment and install requests by following instructions below.

 Check all the available versions of python currently on cluster:
 ```
 module avail Python
 ```
-Afer a Python2 or Python3 version has been selected the user can either edit the sbatch script in this repository, virtualenv_setup.sbatch or execute the commands below.
+Afer a Python2 or Python3 version has been selected either edit the sbatch script in this repository, virtualenv_setup.sbatch or execute the commands below.

 ```
 module load <Python version>
 virtualenv <name of Python virtual environment>
 source </path to env>/bin/activate/
 ```
-The user may access the virtual environment in another session with:
+The user can return to the virtual environment in another session with:
 ```
 module load <Python version>
 source </path to env>/bin/activate/
 ```
-###### Standard linux terminal
+###### Virtual environment in standard linux terminal
-If the User is on a standard linux terminal, virtualenv for python2 and/or pyvenv must have been installed previous.
+If the User is on a standard linux terminal, virtualenv for python2 and/or pyvenv must be installed previously.
 Set up virtual environment by:
 ```
 virtualenv <Python virtual environment name>